 Don't miss Paris if you can avoid it.
 I go back every few years and it seems to get better every time.
 Woodstock Hostel is a great place to stay whilst you are there.

 We got a train from Paris to Milan one day.
 It took the whole day, but we had an hour or so stop over in Switzerland and we got to do the most awesome train ride through the Alps.
-It's a cool trip if you are heading that way!
-12 months ago
+It's a cool trip if you are heading that way! about 1 year ago

 I don't know if you have thought about money whilst you are travelling, but I used (and still do now) a Caxton FX card.
 It's a pre-paid card that you can load whenever you want with a number of different currencies.
 There are no ATM fees and it's a pretty laid-back way of managing your money on the road.

 Enjoy your trip!
 Any other questions at all, feel free to hit me up.

 Check out my travel blog: www.alpacabackpack.com about 1 year ago